bbgrabbag/code-talk/README.md

 **Sponsored by [V School](https://vschool.io/)**

+Take the [Free Bootcamp Primer Course](https://scrimba.com/learn/bootcampprimer) to see if web development is the career for you!

 ### Table of Contents

 - (9/7 Ep.
 1) [What I wish I knew prior to attending a bootcamp](./episode-1.md)